JPLMLIA/sudsconf/program/workshop.md

 # SUDS Workshop

-The SUDS Workshop is an invited opportunity for SUDS leaders across many institutions to define, prioritize, and unify vision, elements, and roles.
-Included below is our current draft of the workshop schedule, but it is still actively being developed.
-We anticipate a maximum of 30 participants.

-Last updated: April 16th, 2024
+Recent interdisciplinary collaborations between physical scientists and data scientists have yielded significant advancements in both fields.
+In order to define, prioritize, and unify our vision for these high-value collaborations across institutions, we invite SUDS leaders across institutions to participate in this first-of-kind workshop.

+- **Workshop:** August 21-23rd, 2023
+- **Location:** Chen, Broad, and Keck Buildings, California Institute of Technology, Pasadena, CA
+- **Attendees:** 30 participants by invite only

+If you were invited, please refer to your invitation to register.
+If you were not invited but are still interested in contributing to this workshop, please reach out to us at [sudsconf@jpl.nasa.gov](mailto:sudsconf@jpl.nasa.gov), but space is very limited.

+---

+# Workshop Agenda

 ## Monday, August 19th, 2024

----

 ### Introductions
 *8:30AM - 10:00AM PST (90 min), Room [TBD], Caltech*
+*Facilitated by Lukas Mandrake (JPL), Erika Podest (JPL)*

 **Objective**
 The workshop organizers will provide an overview of the history of SUDS, workshop visions and goals, and create an environment of meaningful and open discussion.

 ---

 ### Define SUDS
 *10:30 AM - 12:00 PM (90 min), Room [TBD], Caltech*
+*Facilitated by TBA*

 **Objective**
 This session aims to achieve a collective understanding of our purpose, define and contextualize SUDS as a technology, research area, science, and multi-disciplinary effort, and develop a universally comprehensible articulation of SUDS that makes sense to everyone.